 “You get more on-site user data by keeping them on your page.
 They can navigate to your blog, or look around your website, instead of sending them to a different site without knowing whether they’ll come back.” – Gina Tirelli Ellison

-Broken out, the registration process looks like this:
+A breakdown of the registration process looks like this:

-- Someone signs up for a webinar by submitting a HubSpot form on a custom landing page
+- Someone signs up for a webinar by submitting a HubSpot form on a custom landing page.

-- If the lead source is unknown, set it to webinar
+- If the lead source is unknown, set it to “webinar.”

-- If registration history is known, replace the last webinar touchpoint property
+- If registration history is known, replace the last webinar touchpoint property.

-- The form submission triggers a Zapier integration, which manually registers them in the webinar platform
+- The form submission triggers a Zapier integration, which manually registers them in the webinar platform.

 Scoring webinar leads